damianhakert/damianhakert.github.io/source/posts/2016-12-10-proposed-server-purchase-for-gitlab-com.html.md

 C1 If we want to look at leasing should we do that through SuperMicro or third party?

-C2 Are there way we can save money?
+C2 Are there ways we can save money?

 # Details